CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents-and-CLI-on-CL.md

 This topic describes how to install and configure the NetQ Agent and CLI on Cumulus Linux switches.
 If you are upgrading, you can skip some of the steps which do not need to be performed a second time.

-{{%notice note%}}
-You only need to install the NetQ Agent on switches running Cumulus Linux 3.3.2-3.3.x or on switches running Cumulus Linux 4.0.x that have an older version of the Agent pre-installed.
-For switches running Cumulus Linux 4.x and the latest NetQ Agent, you can skip to the configuration topics.
-Check the version of the NetQ Agent on your switch using the `netq show cl-pkg-info` command.
-{{%/notice%}}

 ## Prepare for Installation

 To install the NetQ Agent you need to install the OS-specific meta package, `cumulus-netq`, on each switch.
 The meta package contains the NetQ Agent and CLI.